 Phone: (574) 631-8150

-Monitoring and Evaluation Director and Keough School Concurrent Associate Professor of the Practice
+Evidence and Learning Director and Keough School Concurrent Associate Professor of the Practice

 Paul Perrin is an international health, humanitarian, and development research and practice professional with over a decade of work experience in academic, government, and non-governmental settings.
 Perrin’s work has largely focused on supporting the conceptualization, design, implementation, analysis, and reporting on monitoring and evaluation and implementation science activities in resource-challenged environments.
 He has extensive experience in adult education and technical writing, including briefings for senior government officials, peer-reviewed publications, and technical reports.